-Explain to the visitors why you and your product is different.
+Explain to the visitors why you and your product are different.
 Lay down your accomplishments and previous achievements, so your visitors get to know you know your stuff.

 Here’s a perfect example of laying down your credentials:

-Don’t make a mistake to publish your landing page without testimonials.
+Don’t make the mistake of publishing your landing page without testimonials.
 Testimonials give confidence to new prospects that your product or service works.